310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_1.md

             One of Aoba-senpai’s furniture broke, and he seemed to be in a lot of trouble over it, so I helped him out.
             {% endbubble %}
             {% bubble Midori smile %}
-            Tenma-kun joined in to help us too, so we got it fixed up pretty quickly.
+            Tenma-kun joined in to help too, so we got it fixed up pretty quickly.
 I was really glad we got it done without any problems.
 			{% endbubble %}
         </div>
     </div>